 An Employment Tribunal claim has just been put on your desk.

-You have 28 days in which to prepare a response and file it with the Employment Tribunal.
+You have 28 days (or less) in which to prepare a response and file it with the Employment Tribunal, what should you do?

 Our employment solicitors are experienced in employment tribunal advocacy and depending on your preference, can either conduct the final hearing themselves or instruct a specialist employment barrister.